paketo-buildpacks/paketo-website/content/docs/howto/php.md

 The [Composer][bp/composer] and [Composer Install][bp/composer-install]
 buildpacks allow for user-set configuration options for Composer.

-#### Deprecated: buildpack.yml configuration
+#### Unsupported: Using buildpack.yml

-Note that specifying any configurations through `buildpack.yml` configuration will be deprecated in PHP language-family buildpack v1.0.0.
+Specifying the PHP version through `buildpack.yml` configuration has been removed as of PHP language family buildpack v1.0.0.
 To migrate from using `buildpack.yml` please set the environment variable equivalents instead.

 ### Set the Composer version
 To define a version of Composer to use, set `BP_COMPOSER_VERSION` at build